mavxg/slatejs/README.md

 ## Bugs

+* List items should nest inside other items not at the list level..

-* Alternating dissappearing cursor when typing with multiple selections.
+* -Alternating dissappearing cursor when typing with multiple selections.
+  *** because the selection is getting reversed somewhere.- FIXED.

 * Selection transform bug when overtyping with mulitple selections.